TeamBion/kubectl-irsa/README.md

 Beside of the IAM Policy Simulator it checks the other essential parts like this;

 * Policy Simulator 🟢
+* WebIdentity Issue 🟢
+* Principal Checks 🟢
 * OIDC linking issues like non existing IdentityProvider or wrong audience .. etc 🟠
-* Principal Checks 🟠
-* WebIdentity Issue 🟠
 * AdmissionController Check 🟠
 * Thumbprint Check 🟠